 Fledglings is a national charity that finds and sells products that improve the lives of disabled children and their families.
 We have used them for swim wear, pants, incontinence sheets, wheelchair accessories and neckerchiefs.

 When we got our hippocampe through Make a Wish, it felt life changing.
-No longer were beaches, country lanes and hills out of bounds.
+Beaches, country lanes and hills were no longer out of bounds.
 With a bit of effort we have gone to very inaccessible places as a family – and have the photos to prove it!

 Other friends use the all-terrain Trekinetic and rave about it.